neilpflores/food-site/README.md

     2. MySql workbench

-Open mysql workbench acoonect to your local server =>
+Open mysql workbench and connect to your local server =>
-    go to file and select open script navagate to the file in this repository labled "fooddbDUMP.sql" it will be under the folder database Download it or save it somewhere
+    navagate to the file in this repository labled "fooddbDUMP.sql" it will be under the folder database Download it or save it somewhere
     on workbench, go to server, than data import